netliferesearch/promptfinder/docs/FIREBASE_CLOUD_FUNCTIONS_DEPLOYMENT.md

 # Firebase Cloud Functions Deployment Guide

-This guide explains how to complete the deployment of the Firebase Cloud Functions for PromptFinder.
+This guide explains how to complete the deployment of the Firebase Cloud Functions for DesignPrompts.

 ## What's Been Implemented